NCBI-Hackathons/Run_an_NCBI-style_hackathon/librarians.md

 Librarians, especially those involved in supporting computation research and data, often have extensive knowledge of open tools and resources that interested teams could utilize.

 ## Sharing outcomes
-As done during the NCBI Hackathons by NIH Data Informationist Lisa Federer, librarians could support teams documenting the outcomes of their projects in journal articles by creating templates for publication.
+At previous NCBI hackathons, librarians have provided support for teams in documenting the outcomes of their projects in journal articles, including editing assistance, advising on citation formats, and submission assistance.